Ark Ayrton Nursery follows the curriculum set out by the Early Years Foundation Stage (EYFS).

 - Creating and thinking critically - children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

 *Characteristics of effective teaching and learning Statutory Framework P6 1.11

 Opportunities for literacy and numeracy

 Early exposure to books helps children develop the attitudes and skills that they will need to become readers and writers.
-We therefore prioritise the sharing/reading of books with all children in the nursery including babies.
+We therefore prioritise the sharing/reading of books with all children in the nursery.
 Research also shows that early exposure to rhymes helps to develop children’s auditory discrimination.
 This is required in order to master phonics.
-The nursery has a structured programme of teaching nursery rhymes, beginning in the baby room, with the aim that children will leave nursery with 40-50 rhymes.
+The nursery has a structured programme of teaching nursery rhymes, with the aim that children will leave nursery with 40-50 rhymes.
 Children in the pre-school room will also be introduced to the letters and sounds programme and the older children when ready will be introducted to the ‘read, write, ink’ programme used by most schools.

 Before children are taught to write individual letters of their name, we teach children a series of handwriting movements.
 This will prevent children from going into reception classes with incorrect letter formations which are hard to correct.
 In addition, there will also be opportunities to develop their fine motor skills which act as a pre-cursor to handwriting through activities as well as mark making and painting.